Dental Fillings Q & A

 visit.
 Just as composite fillings, porcelain fillings don’t darken over time and are great

 more of the tooth structure to be removed, just the decayed part.
-These fillings can be hard
+These fillings can be hard-wearing and long lasting.

 New Hyde Park Dental proudly restores the dental health of all our patients.
 While keeping your